bbolker/bbmisc/peeves.md

 - avoid contractions ("don't", "won't") in formal writing.
 - "creatures": this word connotes things that were created, which you might want to avoid in scientific writing.
 Just use "organisms" (or something general enough for your taxon of choice)
 - "unique", "complex", "dynamic", "nonlinear": are you using those words to denote something specific, or are you arm-waving about how cool and interesting your subject is?
- - the verb "to be" can often be replaced by a more specific and active construction.
-"There are ..." should usually be replaced by a more specific transition (why are you giving the reader this piece of information?)

 ## Organization